EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.5.md

 - In Pasha's case, the event you observed and what it caused

 As for Sah-Sauj, he was curious about how things would work out, but remained suspicious of him.
 Especially after seeing his holy symbol and talking about Brother.
 He never divulged more information than he felt comfortable with, especially about his past.

+In general, and as you intuited a few times, Dauriel was hiding a lot more information that he was parting with.
+He could have been pressured or persuaded to surrender more of it.

 Dauriel pulling in his female Tabaxi servant named Chickadee was also meant to be an awkward moment displaying a dissonance of the dynamic between the servant and her master.
 While not a slave as asked during the session, obviously she can't speak her mind fully in fear of repercussions that could leave her and her family abroad penniless.